1 to 5 Scale Survey Template

 Can I customize the satisfaction parameters?

 Yes.
-Replace the default parameters with dimensions specific to your business.
-Restaurants might use food/ambiance/service/speed/value.
-SaaS companies might use features/UI/support/docs/performance.
-Each parameter should be clearly distinct — if you can't explain the difference between two parameters in one sentence, merge them.
+Replace the default four parameters with dimensions specific to your business.
+Restaurants might use Food/Ambiance/Service Speed/Value.
+SaaS companies might use Features/UI/Support/Performance.
+Healthcare might use Wait Time/Staff Courtesy/Cleanliness/Care Quality.
+Each parameter should be clearly distinct — if you can’t explain the difference between two in one sentence, merge them.

 Create and Send This 1 to 5 Scale Survey with Zonka Feedback